DevManu-de/probarlib/examples/ProgressIndicatorCircle/README.md

 > is the max length that the text will ever get.
 >
 > Return value
 > it returns a pointer to a progress indicator structure.
+NULL on memory allocation fail.

 ## indicator_start()
 >